hugorbarbosa/cpp-design-patterns/designPatterns/Strategy/Strategy.md

 - Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy allows the algorithm to vary independently from the clients that use it.

+The Strategy can be applied in different ways:

+- **Dynamic Strategy**: the strategy can be changed dynamically at runtime.
+- **Static Strategy**: the strategy is defined at compile time, as a template parameter, and cannot be changed at runtime.

 ## Pros and Cons

 Pros of the Strategy design pattern: